dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 1. Simplicity.
 Ideally the feature works in a fashion that is both simple to explain and simple for users to understand.
 Using some of our modern terminology, we'd like to avoid 'decoder rings' when people use it.

 2. Universality.
-This restates the background context: we want to meet the literal 97% case at launch, not 69% which would be the case if interfaces can't be targeted.
+This restates the background context.
+We want to meet the literal 97% case at launch, not the 69% which would be the case if interfaces can't be targeted.
 This means needing good stories for arrays, spans, BCL concrete collections *and* BCL core interfaces.

 3. Brevity.
 It is a strong goal of this feature that users be able to just write the simple, idiomatic, collection expression form without the need to do things like add coercive casts to commonly appease the compiler.
 Specifically, for casts, once you add them (e.g. `(List<int>)[1, 2, 3]`) then the benefit of the feature as a whole is vastly diminished.
-Where the new form isn't substantively better than the existing form (just 2 characters saved over `new List<int> {1, 2, 3}`).
+In these cases, the new form isn't substantively better than the existing form (just 2 characters saved over `new List<int> {1, 2, 3}`).
 Unlike other features, the cliff here is very steep, often fundamentally negating the idea that this is a valuable feature in the first place.
-Many parts of the design (especially broad adoption of target-typing) has been entirely around ensuring users can just write the simple expression form and almost never have to do things to appease the language.
+Many parts of the design (especially broad adoption of target-typing) have been entirely around ensuring users can just write the simple expression form and almost never have to do things to appease the language.

 4. Performance.
-A core pillar of collection expressions that we are both evangelizing it by, and which we are seeing customers resonate with, is the idea of: "Absent external information unavailable to the compiler, the compiler should almost always do as well or better than the user could.
+A core pillar of collection expressions that we are both evangelizing it by, and which we are seeing customers resonate with, is the idea of

+    > Absent external information unavailable to the compiler, the compiler should almost always do as well or better than the user could.
 Often much more so.
-And almost certainly with clearer code for the user to write."
+And almost certainly with clearer code for the user to write.

     Because the user can write a simple `[a, b, c, d, e]` expression, without having to explicitly state what is going on, and because we can provide so much smart understanding to each situation, we can heavily optimize.
 For example:

     - If the above 5-element collection were converted to an `ImmutableArray<T>`, our emitted code could would practically always be better than users using normal construction patterns.
 We can also greatly leverage extremely fast and efficient systems under the covers (like synthesizing `Inline-Arrays` types) that would generally be extremely ugly and painful for users to do themselves.